'Plein Air Painting in Port'

 • This was a storm day, and quite windy!
 I'd painted this view before a couple years ago and it was storm then... hmmmm.
 Is the storm bringing me or I am I bringing the storm? lol.
 It was a fairly quiet day at the beach but a group of ladies did come and sit in front of me, I think they didn't even know I was there.

 • This one turned out great!
 I love the trees on the right and I did a stylized version of them.
 The clouds were moving pretty fast in the wind so I could only paint my impression of them.
-Part way through the painting a very lovely but quite man came up behind me to say he liked the painting, I screamed since I was deep in focus and didn't know he was there... poor man.
+Part way through the painting a very lovely but quite man came up behind me to say he liked the painting, I screamed since I was deep in focus and didn't know he was there... poor man I think I startled him as much as he startled me.

 Let's Connect!
 Follow me on social...